Mission of the Hawaiian Rare Plant Program

 Since 1992, the Hawaiian Rare Plant Program has focused on the rescue and recovery of Hawai`i’s most critically endangered native plants, such as the native taxa that have 50 or fewer representatives left in the wild.
 The Hawaiian Rare Plant Program serves as an ex situ plant and seed germplasm repository, propagation, and distribution site for plant propagators, land managers, and other end users who do not possess the resources to store and propagate their Hawaiian endemic plants that are in jeopardy on their premises.

 The Hawaiian Rare Plant Program is also able to maintain viable plant germplasm for an indefinite period of time for future research or use in restoration sites.
 Due to its location, unique propagative methodology and affiliations, the program is Hawai‘i’s largest and most diverse collection of Hawaiian plant taxa.
 To date, the Hawaiian Rare Plant Program micropropagation laboratory has successfully grown approximately 300 of the 1400 known Hawaiian plant taxa using micropropagation techniques, of which 136 are federally listed as endangered or threatened.
 Currently, there are 16,268 plants comprised of 200+ native plant taxa inventoried within the in vitro germplasm collection and greenhouse.
 Ninety eight (49%) of these plant taxa are federally listed as endangered, 31 (15%) are species of concern, 3 (1%) proposed endangered, and 8 (4%) of these species labeled as candidate species.
-In the seed storage facility, over 8 million seeds are banked from over 5500 accessions.
-These accessions represent more than 400 taxa of native Hawaiian plants.
+In the seed storage facility, over 10 million seeds are banked from over 5500 accessions.
+These accessions represent more than 550 taxa or over 40% of the native Hawaiian flora.
 Of these, about half are federally listed as threatened or endangered.

 Read more about the Rare Plant Program in the Four Seasons Magazine!